craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 The False Allure is very stagnant.
 Any wandering encounters would be composed of loose rat or moving and working retired loyalists.

 #### Exploring this Level
+In many rooms on this level, "Elsewhere" is mentioned.
+This is a theoretical place for you to attach Kailkeep to your setting, or add your own content, if you'd like.
+In any case, these places need not exist if this is sounds like more work than its work

 ##### 1a.
 Guest Stairs

 **Egress.**